levkk/rwf/examples/orm/README.md

 ### SQL injection

-Rum uses prepared statements with placeholders and sends the values to the database separately.
+Rwf uses prepared statements with placeholders and sends the values to the database separately.
 This prevents most SQL injection attacks.
 User inputs like column names are escaped, for example:

 ```rust
 User::all()